h63542/angular-pagelet/README.md

  every pagelet only support one template, state view will load in template

  2012.09.12
- 1.add url param binding: state define add onParamUpdate attribute( as a Function)
+ 1. add url param binding: state define add onParamUpdate attribute( as a Function)
+ 2. add pagelet Params bind to scope Object

  will to do
  1. pagelet can define dependency seajsModule